Interplay of strong correlations and covalency in ionic band insulators: Numerical results and Discussion

-Thus, the DOS at the Fermi-level is finite even in the non-interacting case, i.e., the ground state is a metal.
-This can also be proven from the non-interacting excitation spectrum ($E_k$ = $\sqrt{2}(\epsilon_k+V)$), which is gapless.
-In order to understand if the non-interacting metallic state survives at a finite $U$, we go back to equation~\eqref{eq:dos2}.
-The DOS at Fermi-level is given by,
+Thus, as it corresponds to a gapless spectrum, the DOS at the Fermi-level is finite in the non-interacting case.
+To understand if the non-interacting metallic state survives at finite $U$, we calculate the DOS at Fermi level within the Fermi-liquid assumption.
+It is given by